QUIRKY ACCOMMODATION – OUR MOST UNIQUE STAYS

 After only 3 months backpacking, we knew if we survived the shower (complete with toad) and bed with cheeky lizard guests we could survive anything.
 Until one night after a bottle of wine, we were introduced to fire dancing.
 Needless to say it was an unforgettable experience that we would relive (and re-book) again in a heartbeat!
 If you are looking for unique stays then definitely embrace Airbnb, the hosts you will meet and experiences they will introduce you to are far more exciting than an ordinary hotel ever will.

-21 music festivals later we’re quite the pros at camping, however this bell tent in Brighton (also through Airbnb) has taught us what camping can actually be like.
+21 music festivals later we’re quite the pros at camping (check out our Belladrum Guide and Benicassim Guide), however this bell tent in Brighton (also through Airbnb) has taught us what camping can actually be like.
 Cue a fire pit outside, wood burning stove inside and fairy lights twinkling upon our rather drunken arrival (after a night out in Brighton.)
 It was one of the most unique stays we’ve ever experienced.

 The word “tent” is a tad deceiving as there was a proper double bed with mattress, electricity and it was freakishly warm despite camping in October.
 The host even picked us up from the train station and the surrounding grounds were an orchard where the apples were turned into craft cider.
 If you’re looking for quirky accommodation, add bell tents to your bucket list ASAP.